TORU0239/what-learned/Feb 2022/Feb.md

 ```
 ### 8 Feb
 1. Fastlane doesn't seem to work to deploy directly to internal track.
-2. And should wait for the alpha track to be reviewed at least 2 days, (found while testing promoting to alpha from internal)
+2. I should wait for the alpha track to be reviewed at least 2 days, (found while testing promoting to alpha from internal)
+3. Have to provide the graphics e.g full size icon and more than 2 screenshots per device type, for Alpha